OUR AFFF LAWSUIT ATTORNEYS ARE HELPING THOSE DIAGNOSED WITH CANCER AFTER EXPOSURE TO AQUEOUS FILM FORMING FOAM (AFFF)

 - Thyroid Disease

-The AFFF firefighter foam lawsuits have been consolidated in the United States District Court in the District of South Carolina before the Honorable Richard M. Gergel for coordinated discovery and pre-trial matters.
+The AFFF firefighter foam lawsuits have been consolidated through the multi-district litigation process in the United States District Court in the District of South Carolina before the Honorable Richard M. Gergel for coordinated discovery and pre-trial matters.
 The Judicial Panel on Multidistrict Litigation determined that AFFF lawsuits involved common questions of law and fact such that centralization of the cases was appropriate.
-Currently there are approximately 900 cases pending before the Federal Court and additional cases are expected to be filed in the coming months.
+Currently there are approximately 900 cases brought by those suffering after exposure to firefighting foam pending before the Federal Court and additional AFFF cases are expected to be filed in the coming months.

-The AFFF firefighter foam lawsuits all involve claims relating to per- or polyfluoroalkyl substances (PFAS).
-The Plaintiffs allege that aqueous film-forming foams (AFFFs) containing perfluorooctanoic acid (PFOA) and or perfluorooctane sulfonate (PFOS) contaminated groundwater near military bases, airports, and other industrial sites where AFFFs were used to extinguish liquid fuel fires.
+These mass tort claims allege that exposure to these dangerous chemicals is harmful to human health and increases an individuals risk of cancer.
+The AFFF firefighter foam lawsuits all involve claims relating to per- or polyfluoroalkyl substances (PFAS Chemicals).
+The legal action brought by the Plaintiffs allege that aqueous film-forming foams (AFFFs) containing perfluorooctanoic acid (PFOA) and or perfluorooctane sulfonate (PFOS) contaminated groundwater near military bases, airports, chemical plants, and other industrial sites where AFFFs were used to extinguish liquid fuel fires such as jet fuel and other flammable liquids.

 Plaintiffs in the firefighter foam lawsuits have sued those involved in the manufacture, production, and sale of AFFF alleging that they were negligent, grossly negligent, reckless and willful in the design, manufacture, labeling, warning, instruction, training, selling, marketing, and distribution of the AFFF products in one or more of the following respects: